Accelerating Africa’s Research & Innovation through Diaspora Partnerships

 Overview:

-Dr. Susan Winkes
+Dr. Susan Winks

 Chief Operations Officer and Executive Director, H3D Foundation, Principal Investigator, Grand Challenges Drug Discovery Accelerator (Context Setter)